Grave accent

 For the most commonly encountered uses of the accent in the Latin and Greek alphabets, precomposed characters are available.
 For less-used and compound diacritics, a combining character facility is available.
 A free-standing version of the symbol, commonly called a backtick, also exists and has acquired other uses.

 Uses

 Pitch

 The grave accent first appeared in the polytonic orthography of Ancient Greek to mark a lower pitch than the high pitch of the acute accent.
 In modern practice, it replaces an acute accent in the last syllable of a word when that word is followed immediately by another word.
 The grave and circumflex have been replaced with an acute accent in the modern monotonic orthography.

 The accent mark was called βαρεῖα, the feminine form of the adjective βαρύς, meaning 'heavy' or 'low in pitch'.
-This was calqued (loan-translated) into Latin as gravis which then became the English word grave.
+This was calqued (loan-translated) into Latin as gravis, which then became the word grave.